stschiff/stschiff.github.io/posts/2016-01-06-neutraltheory.md

 category: blog
 ---

-This is a response to a creationist’s post on Human evolution (see quote above), in which I found so many flaws that I have to at least correct the most obvious factual errors for general readers.
+This is a response to [this creationist’s post on Human evolution](https://billnugent56.medium.com/haldane-s-dilemma-shows-impossibility-of-ape-to-human-evolution-93bc7edb4830), in which I found so many flaws that I have to at least correct the most obvious factual errors for general readers.
 At the same time, this may serve as a quick primer into neutral theory.